 Los Angeles, CA 90037

-Design Achievement - The Los Angeles Memorial Coliseum was built in 1923 and the USC Trojans played their first game there on Oct.
-6, 1923.
-Since then it’s also hosted two Olympics, two Super Bowls, a World Series, a Papal Mass, visits by three U.S. Presidents, and scores of additional sporting and social events.
-DLR Group led the design of a $315-million modernization to honor the tradition and heritage of the historic facility while creating a true game-day experience for all USC fans, and deliver a decided home field advantage for the Trojan football program.
+Design Achievement - The Los Angeles Memorial Coliseum was built in 1923 and the USC Trojans played their inaugural game on October 6, 1923.
+Since then, it’s also hosted two Olympics, two Super Bowls, a World Series, a Papal Mass, visits from three U.S. Presidents, and scores of additional sporting and social events.
+DLR Group led the design of a $300-million renovation and modernization to honor the tradition and heritage of the historic facility while creating a true game-day experience for USC fans, and delivering a decided home field advantage for the Trojan football program.
 A focal point of the modernization is the design and construction of a new suite and press tower on the south side of the stadium.
-The renovation added multiple suites, loge boxes, club seats, press boxes, and a new concourse.
+This added multiple suites, loge boxes, club seats, press box, and a new concourse.
 This new suite tower was inserted seamlessly into the existing stadium bowl.
-The Los Angeles Memorial Coliseum is one of four historic athletic stadiums designated as National Historic Landmarks by the National Park Service.
-DLR Group’s design retains the coliseum’s official landmark status while also being sensitive to the place it plays in the culture of Los Angeles and the United States.
-The modernized Los Angeles Memorial Coliseum will retain its historic look, texture, and impression.
-A key design intent faithfully restored the iconic peristyle to more closely resemble the stadium’s original 1923 design.
+The Los Angeles Coliseum is one of four historic athletic stadiums designated as National Historic Landmarks by the National Park Service.
+DLR Group’s design retains the Coliseum’s official landmark status while also being sensitive to the place the coliseum plays in the culture of Los Angeles and the United States.
+The modernized Los Angeles Memorial Coliseum still remains the historic coliseum in look, texture, and impression, and a key design intent was to faithfully restore the iconic peristyle’s former majestic presence.